Aliasmk/aliasmk.github.io/_projects/imt.md

 # Java Infinite Monkey Theorem Model
 <img src="{{ page.imgurl }}" alt="{{ page.imgalt }}" class="profilePhoto verylargepic"/>
-This application is a model of the Infinite Monkey Theorem (which states that a monkey, typing into infinity will eventually type a well known piece of literature) by creating sentence-like gibberish and finding English words within.
+This application is a model of the Infinite Monkey Theorem (which states that a monkey, typing into infinity will eventually type a well-known piece of literature) by creating sentence-like gibberish and finding English words within.

 The application is written in Java as a command line program.
-I originally wrote it when I was new to program.
+I originally wrote it when I beginning to learn how to program.
 As I learned more, I continued to develop this program, making it faster and faster.

 ## Example of Operation